The minimally extended Varying Speed of Light (meVSL): Observations

 Because $A$ changes slowly and the sub-horizon mode solution $k \eta \gg 1$ is a good approximation for current GWs observations, one can ignore first two terms in Eq.~\eqref{AB1} to obtain

 By inserting Eq.~\eqref{Bh} into Eq.~\eqref{AB2}, one obtains the WKB solution

 where we use $\mathcal H d \eta = - dz/(1+z)$.
 The first term is the damping factor from the change of evolution and the second term is phase shift due to the time delay due to the change of speed of light.
-As a consequnce, the sub-horizon solution of Eq.~\eqref{hevol} moves in the effective scale factor $\ta = a^{1+b/8}$.
+As a result, the lower bound interpretation of equation \eqref{hevol} moves at the effective scale $\ta = a^{1+b/8}$.
 The amplitude, $h$ in the propagation of cosmological distance decreases as $\ta^{-1}$ instead of $a^{-1}$.
 Thus, a GW luminosity distance $D_{\TL}^{\Tgw}$ can be defined as

 where we use $\ta = a^{1+b/8}$ and $D_{\TL}$ is the usual (electromagnetic) luminosity distance given in Eq.~\eqref{DLDA}.